Friday Night’s Birds, Brews & Bites:

 Keynote: 6:30 pm - 8:00 pm

 Join us for an evening with Sharon Beals, an award-winning San Francisco Bay photographer and author who is passionate about the survival issues facing so many avian species today.
-Our evening will start with an outdoor social gathering with food, drink and music.
+Our evening will start with an outdoor social gathering from 4:30 - 6:30 pm with food from Indian Peach Catering Company and Point Reyes Farmstead Cheese Company, plus drinks and music.
 This is one of the only opportunities to gather as a group, meet Sharon, our guides, staff and other attendees.
-Following the social, we will gather in our seating area to hear Sharon’s keynote.
+Following the social, we will gather inside the main hall to hear Sharon’s keynote in a lecture style format.

 The keynote will focus on Sharon's book, Nests, Fifty Nests and the Birds that Built Them, which was designed to invite viewers who might never pick up a pair of binoculars to learn about the challenges they face.
 Her gorgeous photographs of nests offer a new window onto the life and beauty of birds.
 Drawn from the collections of the California Academy of Sciences, the Museum of Vertebrate Zoology at UC Berkeley, and the Western Foundation of Vertebrate Zoology, these birds' nests from around the world offer astonishing insight into the intricate detail wrought by nature's most fastidious architects.